Tanzu-Solutions-Engineering/spring-adsb/README.md

 ./runreceiver.sh
 ```

-To test view the internal (your base station only) map view: http://localhost:8081/gmap.html
+To test view the internal (your base station only) json view: http://localhost:8081/data/aircraft.json

 You should see aircraft information in the console, and in the map view